Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 The devastatingly powerful story reveals family secrets and unpleasant truths.

-Festen won the Jury Prize at Cannes Film Festival in 1998.
+Festen won the Jury Prize at the Cannes Film Festival in 1998.

-You can see the cinema using Danish or English subtitles, depending on your level of competence.
+You can watch the film with Danish or English subtitles, depending on your proficiency level.

 10. In a Better World (Hævnen) — 2010 (R)

-Directed by Susanne Bier, In a Better World is a 2010 Danish melodrama thriller.
+In a Better World is a 2010 Danish melodrama thriller directed by Susanne Bier.

-There are two strong stories in one flick — a small town in Denmark and a refugee camp in Africa.
+Two strong stories are told in one flick: a small town in Denmark and a refugee camp in Africa.

-In these two very distinct worlds, Anton (Mikael Persbrandt) and his family face many struggles.
+Anton (Mikael Persbrandt) and his family face many challenges across two distinct worlds.

 Notwithstanding Anton’s plea for tolerance, his bullied son (Elias) and his friend (Christian) choose revenge over forgiveness in this gripping tale.